FarSkip-Collective: Unhobbling Blocking Communication in Mixture of Experts Models: Explicit overlapping of FarSkip models

 For the backward pass, we would like to overlap the Combine and Dispatch gradient calls which will also trigger blocking all-to-all communication collectives.
-If run naively, one will need to run the backward communication outside of async-op mode as its outputs will need to be synchronized for the next gradient in the graph, making the communication blocking again.
-The standard approach to explicitly control the operator ordering and ensure proper synchronization is to use a custom \texttt{torch.autograd.Function} for the \emph{entire} MoE transformer block layer backward computation (implementing just Dispatch and Combine with a custom backward or sub-parts does not enable one to define the synchronization points outside of it, which is needed to overlap).
-Implementing such a large layer's backward computation graph manually, however, is tedious and error-prone as each of the operations and model weights needs to be wired correctly to their next input.
-Instead, we present two innovative techniques that continue to rely on the automatic autograd for backward propagation while cleanly achieve overlap.
-First, we implement an async all-to-all custom autograd function with a stateful dictionary of both forward and backward communication handles.
-During the forward pass, the forward all-to-all communication handles are being generated by the collective in async-op mode; nonetheless the backward all-to-all communication handles do not exist yet but have a dedicated key in the layer's stateful dictionary.
-When backward is called on the operator, it runs backward in async-op mode and will populate the dictionary with the corresponding backward communication handles.
-This enables us to store and access the backward handle while not directly controlling the execution of the backward call.
-We then implement a backward-hook which we hook to the input tensor nodes of the all-to-all communication operator and will trigger synchronization of communication right before the processing of the inputs.
-This makes it possible to run the all-to-all communication in the backward pass asynchronously while ensuring the gradients are ready when accessed.
-As we are trying to optimize overlap in the forward pass, the communication in the forward pass is implemented so that as soon as the computation leading to the input of the communication finishes, the communication launches, which enables us to maximize the overlapping window in the forward pass.
-In the backward pass, however, this leads to the opposite effect as the inputs to communication calls will now be launched immediately after the backward communication call and the handles are forced to be synchronized and wait for the communication to finish immediately after launching.
-To resolve this, we ``hijack'' the priority ordering of \texttt{torch.autograd} via the Sequence Number PyTorch autograd's internal implementation\footnotemark .
-In torch autograd, the computational graph will be processed according to a topological sorting algorithm of the dependencies between nodes; however, when multiple nodes are ready for processing at the same time, autograd uses Sequence Numbers ordered based on node's creation during forward to decide the ordering of which node will be processed first.
-With FarSkip-Collective, the dependency drops means that one can process an entire sub-block's backward pass autograd nodes before reaching a dependency barrier on the input to the communication call.
-Harnessing this, we reprioritize the autograd priority queue to process nodes in the sub-block's computation and de-prioritize the processing of the computations leading to the input of the communication call by reassigning them custom Sequence Numbers.
-With this, those nodes will be launched only after the sub-block backward computations took place, allowing for large overlap opportunities without handwriting of large backward functions.
-Using our optimized implementation, we achieve an overlap of 88.4\% of the all-to-all communication time when training a DeepSeek-V2 Lite with EP8 on a single node as observed in Tab.~\ref{tab:overlap_megatron}.
-Note that the first all-to-all in backward and last all-to-all of forward pass cannot be overlapped as there are no additional potential computations to overlap them with.
+If run naively, one will need to run the backward communication outside of async mode as its outputs will need to be synchronized for the next gradient in the graph, making the communication blocking again.
+The standard approach to avoid this is to explicitly control the operator ordering in backward by using a custom \texttt{torch.autograd.Function} for the \emph{entire} MoE transformer block layer computation.
+Implementing just Dispatch and Combine with a custom backward or sub-parts does not enable one to define the synchronization points outside of it, which is needed for overlap.
+Implementing such a large layer's backward computation graph manually, however, is tedious and error-prone as each of the operations and weights needs to be wired correctly to their next input.
+Instead, we present two innovative techniques that together cleanly achieve overlap while continuing to rely on the automatic autograd for backward propagation.
+First, we achieve async-safe all-to-all backward communication functions that are both async and yet have synchronization points right before accessing their gradient results.
+Second, we ``hijack'' the priority ordering of \texttt{torch.autograd} via the Sequence Number PyTorch autograd's internal implementation\footnotemark to control the gradient node execution ordering and ensure the async-safe backward calls are seperated far apart to have sufficient overlap before their synchronization points are triggered.
+We provide an expanded explanation and details of our novel overlapped backward technique in Appendix \ref{appendix:backward_pass}.
+Using our optimized implementation, we achieve an overall overlap of 88.4\% of the all-to-all communication time when training a DeepSeek-V2 Lite with EP8 parallelism as observed in Tab.~\ref{tab:overlap_megatron}.
+Note that the first all-to-all in backward and last all-to-all in forward cannot be overlapped as there are no additional computation candidates.